siouan/frontend-gradle-plugin/README.md

 ### `installNode` - Install Node.js

 The `installNode` task downloads a [Node.js][nodejs] distribution and verifies its integrity.
-By default, the exact download URL is guessed using the `nodeVersion` property, the `nodeDistributionUrlPattern` property, and the current platform's architecture.
+By default, the exact download URL is guessed using the `nodeVersion` property, the `nodeDistributionUrlRoot` property, the `nodeDistributionUrlPathPattern` property, and the current platform's architecture.
 Checking the distribution integrity consists of downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
 For example, if the distribution is located at URL `https://nodejs.org/dist/v12.16.3/node-v12.16.3-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/v12.16.3/SHASUMS256.txt`.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allows to use a proxy server when downloading the distribution and the shasum.
 The `proxyUsername` and `proxyPassword` properties may also be used to authenticate on the proxy server with a BASIC scheme.
 Set the location where the distribution shall be installed with the `nodeInstallDirectory` property, which by default is the `${projectDir}/node` directory.

 If a [Node.js][nodejs] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory` property.
 Alternatively, this latter property may not be set, and the plugin would locate the distribution using the `NODEJS_HOME` environment variable, or the `PATH` environment variable.
 Consequently, the `installNode` task is automatically _SKIPPED_ during a Gradle build.
-The `nodeVersion` property and the `nodeDistributionUrlPattern` property are useless and shall not be set for clarity.
+The `nodeVersion` property and the `nodeDistributionUrl*` properties are useless and shall not be set for clarity.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.

 > This task should not be executed directly.
 Gradle executes it if the build requires it.

-**About the distribution URL pattern**
+**About the distribution download URL**

-The `nodeDistributionUrlPattern` property offers a convenient way to download distributions from a custom website - e.g. a website mirroring the official Node.js website to cache distributions, and still take advantage of the automatic resolution of the exact URL, based on the current platform's architecture.
-The pattern may contain the following tokens:
+The `nodeDistributionUrlRoot` property and the `nodeDistributionUrlPathPattern` property offer a convenient way to download distributions from a custom website - e.g. a website mirroring the official Node.js' website, and still take advantage of the automatic resolution of the exact URL, based on the current platform's architecture.
+The `yarnDistributionUrlPathPattern` property may contain the following tokens:
 - `VERSION`: automatically replaced with the version number set in the `nodeVersion` property.
 - `ARCH`: automatically replaced with the architecture ID matching the current platform.
 For example, if the current O/S is MacOS 64 bits, the plugin replaces the token with `darwin-x64`.